top of page

 In addition to her degrees, Ms. Matthews holds her 1600 hour Alexander Technique Teaching Certificate, obtained under Debi Adams at the Boston Conservatory at Berklee,andher 200 hour RYT yoga teacher certificate, obtained from YogaWorks.

-A passionate student of pedagogy and body work, Ms. Matthews now teaches and performs full-time in the New England area.
+A passionate student of pedagogy and body work, Ms. Matthews now teaches at the Winsor School in Longwood, Boston University, and privately, in addition to performing full-time in the New England area.

 bottom of page